Naloxone: A Second Chance at Life

 While it may be tempting to worry that Naloxone is simply leading to more problems or even just increased drug use, the research again proves that these claims are unfounded.
 In fact, research has proven the opposite, and one study even found that opioid use decreased after participation in a naloxone training program.
 Side effects of these types of programs are not often as dire as some might have predicted, and in fact, rather than contributing to increased use, it was actually admittance to drug treatment centers that saw an increase.

-Finally, whichever way you spin it, the introduction of Naloxone onto the market for lay people and first responders alike presents a cost-effective solution.
+Finally, whichever way you spin it, the introduction of Naloxone onto the market for laypeople and first responders alike presents a cost-effective solution.
 And what’s more, not only is Naloxone saving taxpayer dollars, it is also providing individuals with a second chance at life, a chance to pursue treatment, and a chance to find health and sobriety.
+Learn more about our at home opiate detox services across the country today at MD Home Detox.